hular369/client-management-system/README.md

 # Client Management System

-This is a robust, production-ready Laravel + React application for managing client data with advanced CSV import/export functionality, intelligent duplicate detection, and efficient batch processing.
+This is a production-ready Laravel + React application for managing client data with advanced CSV import/export functionality, intelligent duplicate detection, and efficient batch processing of large date files.

 ## 🚀 Features